ifeora-emeka/mortar-studio/PROMPT.md

 2. **`mortar-studio-cli`**
    A Command Line Interface (CLI) tool that allows developers to create Mortar Studio projects effortlessly via their terminal.
 Run the command `npx create-mortar-app` to generate a project scaffold.

-## Concepts
+## Core Concepts
 Mortar Studio adopts a **component-based architecture**, with key concepts outlined below:

-1. **Pages**
+### Pages
 Pages are the primary building blocks of your project.
 These represent individual screens or routes.
 - Pages are created directly in the builder, which communicates with the local API to store their data as JSON files.
 - Example: `src/pages/<page_id>/page.json`

-2. **Instances**
+### Instances
-   Instances define how and where components are rendered within your project.
+Instances define how and where components or elements are rendered within your project, promoting reusability and flexibility.
-   - They hold information about the component's props, children, and a reference to the component being rendered.
+- **Component Instances:** They hold information about the component's props, children, and a reference to the component being rendered.
+This allows a single component to be reused across different parts of the project.
    - Example: `ref::component::<component_id>`
+- **Element Instances:** Instances can also point to an element.
+This enables an element to have multiple instances via the `parent_element` key in each instance object, allowing users to insert components between elements dynamically.

+### Components
+Components are reusable pieces of UI that can be rendered multiple times across different pages or instances.
+- They define the structure of required props and include an array of elements that make up the component.

+### Elements
+Elements are the smallest unit of a component that can be rendered.
+They can be text, images, or any other HTML element.
+- Elements have an `id`, `index` (for sibling ordering), `parent_id`, and `children`.
+- Each element can be targeted via its **element ms-id**, which identifies the component and instance responsible for rendering the element.

 ## Anatomy of a Mortar Studio Project
 A Mortar Studio project adheres to a structured directory and file format as follows: